leopoldcambier/ICMEPythonWorkshop2023/index.md

 ---

 # Workshop Description
-This class introduces Python.
-Python is an easy to learn, versatile and powerful programming language.
-It can be used in many situations, from simple terminal scripting to data center-scale training for large language models.

-This class is designed for maximum interactivity.
-It will consist of slides and lectures, mini-group exercises, quizzes and homework between the two sessions.
+Welcome to the world of Python programming!
+Whether you're a beginner or an experienced coder, Python can be the perfect programming platform for you.
+With its ease of use, versatility, and power, Python can be applied in a wide range of situations, from simple scripting to advanced tasks like training large language models.
+Join us in this interactive workshop to discover the joy of programming in Python!
+Throughout the workshop, you will engage in a variety of activities, including captivating slides and lectures, stimulating group exercises, enjoyable quizzes, and even a "homework" assignment to tackle between sessions.

 ## Class outcome
+By the end of the workshop, you will be able to solve simple problems by applying your programming skills in Python.
+You will know how to utilize Python documentation and other resources to seek help and enhance your learning.
+You will gain a clear understanding of the specific tasks where Python excels.
+You will familiarize yourself with the capabilities of fundamental scientific and data science Python modules.
+You will recognize the place of Python within the broader programming language ecosystem.

-After this class, you will
+Specifically, this workshop helps you to
 - Know what Python is, how it fits in the programming language ecosystem
 - What problems Python is well suited to solve
 - Be able to write simple Python program